 Make sure you keep score whenever someone pops a balloon.
 Tally up the scores when the last balloon pops.
 The person who popped the most balloons wins the game.
 If you really want to make things fun, award the winner with some sort of prize.
 For kids, you may want to have some sort of grab bag full of cheap prizes they can pick from.

 Stomp the Balloon is yet another hilariously entertaining balloon pop game for both children and adults.
-For this game, you will need balloons, string, and ground chalk.
+For this game, you will need balloons, string, and sidewalk chalk.
 If you choose to play this game indoors, you will not need the ground chalk.
 For outdoor play, draw a large circle on the ground to designate as the play arena.

 Give each person the same colored balloon.
 For instance, if you have four children, you can give one child all red balloons, the other all blue, and so on.
 If you have a large group of children, or adults, you can assign teams.
 Each team member gets the same color.
-Once you assign colors to each person or team, blow them up so they are nice and large and tie three balloons around each person’s ankles.
+Once you assign colors to each person or team, blow them up so they are nice and large and tie the balloons around each person’s ankles.

 You should have three balloons on one ankle and three balloons on the other for a total of six balloons.
 Have everyone enter the “battle arena” and instruct them to stomp as many of their opponent’s balloons as possible while protecting their own at the same time.
 The person or team with the least popped balloons at the end is the winner.